Defining, Measuring and Improving Air Connectivity

 Air connectivity metrics: The project will address limitations in current use of connectivity metrics and set out connectivity definitions and measurements which would shed light on potential air connectivity outcomes under different future scenarios.

 Air connectivity diagnostics: Air connectivity outcomes for the users of aviation (passengers and freight forwarders) are a function of airline network decisions and these mainly depend on demand and yield potential, spatial concentration, market access, airport capacity, visit costs, and service level and facilities.
-These factors will be reviewed by a network connectivity model for the cases of Incheon and Amsterdam airports.
+These factors will be reviewed for the cases of Incheon and Mexico City airports and a network model would be used to estimate connectivity outcomes for new upgraded capacity at Incheon airport and the construction of the new airport in Mexico City.

 Benefits of air connectivity to the users of aviation: This part of the analysis would bring the policy-makers’ attention to the direct socio-economic benefits that could be achieved by improving facilities at airports.
 The project would also shed light on other benefits of air connectivity, to the freight sector and to the wider economy from increased business activity, trade and tourism.

-From connectivity to improved user experience: Travellers may benefit from improved connectivity and greater airport capacity if these are part of a greater effort to deliver a better user experience.
-This final component will discuss where changes in technologies, services and innovative strategies can ensure that air connectivity benefits are delivered to individual travellers.
+From connectivity to improved user experience: Travelers may benefit from improved connectivity and greater airport capacity if these are part of a greater effort to deliver a better user experience.
+This final component will discuss where changes in technologies, services and innovative strategies can ensure that air connectivity benefits are delivered to individual travelers.